ssahoo41/correction_scheme/tutorials/quick_start.md

 # Usage and Quick Start

-This guide is intended to get users up and running using the best model from the paper to correct system and molecule energies.
+This guide is intended to get users up and running using the best model from the paper to correct formation energies for molecules and adsorption energies for catalytic systems.
 <!-- TODO: insert name of paper once on ArXiv -->

-Note that using the correction scheme in its entirety will allow you to train correction models from scratch based on molecular data.
+Note that using the correction scheme in its entirety will allow you to train electron density-based correction models from scratch based on molecular data.
 This guide can be found under [Full Workflow Usage](tutorials/full_workflow_usage.md)

 For this quick start, the flow will be: